wecreate1/cs330-Programming-Assignment/README.md

 Lock code: `103404`

-Testing on Ubuntu is requested.
+This has been tested on Kubuntu 22.04 and testing on Ubuntu 22.04 is requested.

 Dependencies
 ------------